 2010 – East Carolina University examined the portrait of Queen Elizabeth I to determine its’ origin.

-2011 – The Department of Transportation implemented the paved walkways and low wattage lighting.
+2011 – The Department of Transportation implemented the paved walkways and low wattage lighting project.

 2012 – In August, an engraved brick memorial path was added in the Courtyard.

 2013 – The Gardens Queen Elizabeth I portrait was featured in a prime-time realty program called “Treasure Detectives,” which premiered March 5 on CNBC.
-They tested and investigated the portrait, claiming it is authentically Elizabethan and valued it at $3 million.
+They tested and investigated the portrait, claiming it is authentically Elizabethan and valued it.

 2013 – Gallery space opens in Odom Hall with exhibit by resident Botanical Artist Linda Miller of Williamsburg, VA.